 - Finally, cut a piece of twine roughly 5″ long, fold it in half, and attach the cut edges to the back side of the candy cane by sewing back and forth over the twine.
 That’s it!

-Version 2 requires the use two pieces of fabric and a piece of batting in addition to twine (or ribbon), thread, regular scissors and pinking shears.
+Version 2 requires the use of two pieces of fabric and a piece of batting in addition to twine (or ribbon), thread, regular scissors, and pinking shears.

 - Fold your fabric in half, place a piece of batting in the middle, pin the pattern in place, and cut out the fabric and batting all in one step using regular scissors.
 You’ll pink the edges after you sew the pieces together.